-State Statute/Guidance: Illinois School Code 105 ILCS 5/2-3.64a-5; Approved waiver: https://www.isbe.net/Documents/IL20-21-Accountability-Waiver-Template.pdfFederal Statute/Guidance: Evaluations, Eligibility Determinations, Individualized Education Programs, and Educational Placements 34 CFR § 300.320
+State Statute/Guidance: Illinois School Code 105 ILCS 5/2-3.64a-5 Federal Statute/Guidance: Evaluations, Eligibility Determinations, Individualized Education Programs, and Educational Placements 34 CFR § 300.320

-- ELA, Math, and Science rates for the "All Student" population are computed and displayed. - The testing enrollment is defined in the Participation metric. - The demographics (Race, Gender and the Program Indicators) are disaggregated at the entity level (school, district or state level) and at the grade level. - The source for the calculation is the DLM-AA Correction and Score records. - The grade is the grade at time of testing from the Correction record. - Note: For 2021, no grade 12 scores should be included in any calculations - Student demographic information (race, gender, program indicators) used for assessment proficiency rate calculations comes from the Student Metrics table in the Warehouse.
-See the Student Groups business rules for more information on how the table is populated. - This table is populated as follows: - Race and Gender are typically derived from assessment correction records where available, and if no assessment correction record is available, then the SIS student demographic data from the exited student enrollment is used.
-For SY2021, assessment correction data will not be available until after student enrollments have exited, so to maintain consistency across all metrics that use student demographics, the SY2021 report card will not use assessment correction data to determine student demographics, but instead use SIS demographic data as of the end of year enrollment exit data.
+- ELA, Math, and Science rates for the "All Student" population are computed and displayed. - The testing enrollment is defined in the Participation metric. - The demographics (Race, Gender and the Program Indicators) are disaggregated at the entity level (school, district or state level) and at the grade level. - The source for the calculation is the DLM-AA Correction and Score records. - The grade is the grade at time of testing from the Correction record.